About

 613.770.4361

-Past annual meeting speakers
+Past AGM speakers

-Amelia Cox, Queen’s University Biology Dept., the effect of weather changes on tree swallows Dr. Kate Laird, Chair, LC-KFLA Mapping Committee, Natural Heritage Plan project Dr. Warren Mabee, Canada Research Chair.
+2017 | Dr. Warren Mabee, Canada Research Chair.
 On potential impacts of climate change to our local environment |

 2016 | Mitchel Kellar, Adrienne Parsons, Rebekah Short, and Elizabeth Travers, Fleming College students.
 On best stewardship practices for Bobolink and Eastern Meadowlark breeding success |